 Changes to the estimated industry costs (+100%/-50% relative to central assumption) only affect Options 2, 3 and 4 by between -9% to 42%.
 Options 2A and 3A have the same costs as the base case, so no change occurs.

-Changing the government administration costs by either reducing them by 50% or doubling impact most significantly on Options 2A and 3A because most of their overall costs come from Government administration ().
+Changing the government administration costs by either reducing them by 50% or doubling impact most significantly on Options 2A and 3A because most of their overall costs come from Government administration (Table 12).
 Changes to Government costs provide a reference for each jurisdiction, given that each will have potential differences in how any regulation would be implemented.

 Table 14: Sensitivity Analysis Results Compared to Central Base Case